pranjalkoshti/react-simplified-antd/README.md

 }
 ```

-Where fields objects some examples are as below
+Some examples of fields objects are as below

 ```
 const fName = [{